 On the flip side, it’s also the best way to go mentally insane.
 I explain a lot of these issues in my SEO agency article.
 But I will also list a few of the issues of working with clients.

 - Unrealistic expectations.
 This is usually the product of a weak client application or vetting system.
 If you don’t establish realistic expectations, you will regret it.
 Don’t exaggerate what’s possible to meet your sales quota.

 - Clients can be unreliable and can hurt your cash flow.
 It doesn’t matter how good your collections system is.
 There are going to be clients who play games when it comes to paying.

 - Operations is a headache.
 Running an SEO agency is challenging because each campaign is unique.
 That means each campaign requires different actions.
 This makes it challenging to create solid systems, which as a result, makes it hard to scale.

 - Requires human capital.
 To scale an SEO agency, you need to hire people.
 You can only take it so far by yourself.
 New challenges arise when you bring employees on, but that will be a subject of a later blog post.

 - It’s a job with many bosses.
 Working with clients often feels like a job and not a business.
 Of course, you can fix this by taking yourself out of the equation.
 But that’s easier said than done.

 A niche site is a website that focuses on a single topic, such as “undercounter ice makers” or “baby monitors.”

 Niche sites are how I got into SEO.

 I believe starting a niche site is the best way to learn SEO.
-The reason is because you have to figure it out and there isn’t a ton of risk involved.
-Another reason why niche sites are a good place to start is because they don’t need much capital.
+The reason is that you have to figure it out, and there isn’t a ton of risk involved.
+Another reason why niche sites are a good place to start is that they don’t need much capital.